Nov. 30, 2022

 • A shorter lag time to treatment of infantile spasms with either hormonal therapy or vigabatrin possibly improves long-term developmental outcomes.

-Data report a possible response of infantile spasms to ketogenic diet (97).
-However, it is suggested to consider it only for infantile spasms refractory to first line treatment, after failure of corticosteroids and vigabatrin (72; 133).
-In another study, Hussain and colleagues reported a limited efficacy of the ketogenic diet in the treatment of highly refractory infantile spasms (only 2 out of 22 patients achieved a complete response and the success was more reasonably attributable to alternative therapies in both cases) (80).
+Data report a possible response of infantile spasms to ketogenic diet (98).
+However, it is suggested to consider it only for infantile spasms refractory to first line treatment, after failure of corticosteroids and vigabatrin (73; 135).
+In another study, Hussain and colleagues reported a limited efficacy of the ketogenic diet in the treatment of highly refractory infantile spasms (only 2 out of 22 patients achieved a complete response and the success was more reasonably attributable to alternative therapies in both cases) (81).
+The modified Atkins diet was found to be effective and well tolerated in children with infantile spasms refractory to hormonal therapy (150).

 The National Infantile Spasms Consortium compared outcomes and phenotypic features of patients with infantile spasms with and without hypsarrhythmia and found that first line treatment with standard therapy (which included ACTH, prednisolone, or vigabatrin) was the most important variable in determining likelihood of response to treatment in patients with or without hypsarrhythmia (34).
 Although response to treatment is associated with a better outcome, it is unclear whether response to 1 specific treatment is favorable over another.
-Riikonen found that a good response to ACTH is associated with good neurologic outcome (138).
-A similar result has been reported for vigabatrin (37), and these investigators state that the long-term outcome in these patients was comparable to that in patients treated with ACTH or steroids, as reported in earlier studies.
+Riikonen found that a good response to ACTH is associated with good neurologic outcome (140).
+A similar result has been reported for vigabatrin (38), and these investigators state that the long-term outcome in these patients was comparable to that in patients treated with ACTH or steroids, as reported in earlier studies.
+Automatic detection of interictal ripples on scalp EEG have been used to evaluate the effect and prognosis of ACTH in patient with infantile spasms.
+One study found that after ACTH treatment, the number and channels of ripples were significantly lower, whereas the percentage decrease in the number, spectral power, and channels of ripples was significantly higher in the seizure-free group than in the nonseizure-free group (167).

 Precautions must be taken regarding seizures.